Vindexus/mcgrules/onemoresong.md

 ---

 # Playing the Game
-The game is played over 8 rounds, with each player taking a turn in each round.
+The game is played over 8 rounds, with each player playing one Song per round.

 ## Playing a Round